Tim Roth: Career

 Roth starred in Francis Ford Coppola's film Youth Without Youth, Michael Haneke's Funny Games, and played Emil Blonsky / Abomination, a Russian-born officer in the British Royal Marine Commandos, in The Incredible Hulk.
 Louis Leterrier was a fan of Roth's work.
 Leterrier wrote on Empire magazine: "it's great watching a normal Cockney boy become a superhero!".
 Roth starred in the television series Lie to Me as Cal Lightman, an expert on body language assisting local and federal law organisations with crime.
 A fan of Monty Python since his youth, Roth appeared in the 2009 television documentary, Monty Python: Almost the Truth (Lawyers Cut).
 He appeared on the cover of Manic Street Preachers' 2010 studio album, Postcards from a Young Man.

 In 2012, he became the president of the jury for the Un Certain Regard section at the 2012 Cannes Film Festival.
 He starred as FIFA President Sepp Blatter in United Passions, a film about football's governing body, released in 2014, to coincide with FIFA's 110th anniversary, and the 2014 FIFA World Cup.
 Roth played Oswaldo Mobray in the ensemble western film The Hateful Eight, and played a butler in a deleted scene for the film Once Upon a Time in Hollywood.

 Roth starred in the 2015 film Chronic which had a limited release.
 He received an Independent Spirit Award for Best Male Lead nomination.
 Roth collaborated with director Michel Franco again, in 2021, when he starred in Sundown.
-Roth was also an executive producer on Franco's 2017 film, April's Daughter.
+Roth was also an executive producer on Franco's film April's Daughter (2017).

 In 2017, Roth appeared in five episodes of the third season of Twin Peaks.
 Roth also starred in British crime drama Tin Star, which ran from 2017 to 2020.

 Roth reprised his role as Emil Blonsky / Abomination in the film Shang-Chi and the Legend of the Ten Rings (2021), and in the Disney+ series She-Hulk: Attorney at Law (2022), both set in the Marvel Cinematic Universe.

 In 2022, Roth starred in the psychological horror film Resurrection.
 The same year he also appeared in New Zealand sports drama, Punch.
 In 2023, Roth appeared in 10 episodes of the Australian drama, Last King of the Cross.

 In 2025, Roth starred in the British thriller Tornado.
-He is due to appear in historical crime drama, The Immortal Man, a continuation of the British television series Peaky Blinders.
+He is due to appear in historical crime drama The Immortal Man, a continuation of the British television series Peaky Blinders.

 Personal life

 Roth's son Jack, born to Lori Baker in 1984, is also an actor.
 Roth married Nikki Butler in 1993.
+They reside in Pasadena.
 They had two sons, Timothy Hunter and Michael Cormac, named for Hunter S. Thompson and Cormac McCarthy respectively.
 On 16 October 2022, Cormac, a musician, died aged 25 from germ cell cancer.